maximilian-ho/how-we-teach-ourselves/doing_nothing.md

 # Doing nothing
 Instead of consuming entertainment, we simply do nothing.
-As a result, we trained ourselves to endure our cravings for entertainment.
+As a result, we are no longer a slave to entertainment.